sjthesahiljoseph/SJtheSahilJosephComputer/README.md

     - And only show taskbar dots even when app is opened.

 ## Mail Client:
-- Microsoft Outlook:
+- GMail:
-    - Use Microsoft Outlook for Mails with sjthesahiljoseph@gmail.com.
+    - Use Google Workspace GMail for Mails with sjthesahiljoseph@gmail.com from Browser.
-    - Disable Notifications.

 ## Browser Apps:
 - Instagram, LinkedIn, GitHub = From Mobile & Browser.
 - YouTube Studio & YouTube = From Mobile & Browser.
 - Payment Apps = From Mobile & Browser.
 - Google Keep Notes = From Mobile & Browser.
+- Google Workspace = From  Mobile & Browser.

 ## SJ Mobile:
 - Always Light Mode.